-College Physics, Open College, 2022
+College Physics, Openstax College, 2022

-It is made available under the auspices of Rice University and other donors for free online at
+It is made available under the auspices of Rice University and other donors for free online at https://openstax.org/details/books/college-physics-2e

 Click "Download a PDF" or links on the class website or Blackboard.
 It is also available in a high quality paper copy through Amazon.
 This is a comprehensive general college physics textbook that uses algebra.